ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 // The old value is Campbell
 {%- endhighlight -%}

 The `newValue` and `oldValue` are automatically powered by Swift when using these property observers.
+You can use this to develop something reactive.
+But be careful, because your code can be slow with a lot of actions in a simple property called many times.

 ### Memberwise Initializers (Default Constructor)